chandelpankaj/intropy-metrics-api/README.md

 - **Date Filtering**
    • Enable optional `start_date`/`end_date` parameters on metric endpoints.

-- **AI-Generated Metrics**
-   • Create an endpoint to mock generating new SQL queries via an LLM interface.

 - **Migration Scripts**
    • Provide SQL or ORM-based migration scripts (we use alembic).